hedi0/Smart_Door_Lock/README.md

     # Alternatively, if a Makefile is provided:
     # make
     ```
-    *Note: Adjust `main.cpp` and other source files as per the actual project structure within the `codes` directory.*
+    *Note: Adjust `main.cpp` and other source files as per the actual p

-4.  **Environment   configured.
-For example, if inter